Emotional Support Animal (ESA)

 - The Dog guide trainer first presents for inspection credentials issued by an accredited school for training dog guides; and

-All ESA applications are presented and approved by the Housing Committee, which meets
+All ESA applications are reviewed and approved by the Housing Committee, which convenes

-may change, students are encouraged to submit their paperwork in a timely fashion.
+to submit their ESA paperwork in a timely manner due to potential changes in meeting

-request not being considered until the following semester.
-The University needs a
+the ESA request not being considered until the subsequent semester.

-Click here to print/view the request form.
-This, along with other forms, can also be viewed by clicking here.
+Click here to view the ESA request form, all other forms can be viewed by clicking here.